duanribeiro/scrapinghub/README.md

     Please keep the followings points in mind when delivering your code:

     1. Commit History.
-Donâ€™t worry about delivering a clean commit history, do as many commits as you would do while working normally.
+Don’t worry about delivering a clean commit history, do as many commits as you would do while working normally.
 Please do not squash everything into a single commit, we use the commit history to review the evolution of your work.
     2. Code quality.
 The final version of your code will be considered finished and production-ready - please make sure the spider results are complete and look correct upon inspection.
 You can check the [online documentation](https://doc.scrapy.org) to learn about Scrapy's features and best practices.

 * A complete run of your finished spider in Scrapy Cloud